gnadgnaoh/MicroG-RE/README.md

 [microG Project](https://github.com/microg) for GmsCore, alternative of Play Services. [wiki](https://github.com/microg/GmsCore/wiki)

-[Shadow578](https://github.com/shadow578)and [ReVanced Team](https://github.com/ReVanced) for the implementation of GmsCore for ReVanced patches
+[Shadow578](https://github.com/shadow578) and [ReVanced Team](https://github.com/ReVanced) for the implementation of GmsCore for ReVanced patches

 [AyushTNM](https://github.com/ayushTNM) for some useful implementations and ideas